AdobeDocs/experience-manager-cloud-service.en/help/onboarding/data-protection-and-privacy.md

 ### AEM Integration with Adobe Target & Adobe Analytics {#aem-integration-with-adobe-target-adobe-analytics}

-These AEM integrations are with GDPR ready services.
+These AEM integrations are with data privacy and protection ready services.
 No personal data from Adobe Target or Adobe Analytics is stored in AEM in relation to the integrations.

 For further information see: